tran-hien/Portionfy/README.md

 #not fail

-#what about --amend
+#what about --amend commit
-#Forgotten file
+#Forgotten file commit

+#amend push